 "Our customers want the information faster and faster.
 It’s really important for us to get the data back to them as fast as humanly possible," said Tad Blackburn, vice president of administration for Estes Express Lines.
-"DDC Intelligence allows us to achieve these goals."
+"DDC's solution allows us to achieve these goals."

 Connect with Us